andrew/ultimate-awesome/README.md

 - [awesome-library](https://github.com/ubleipzig/awesome-library) - A curated list of software, tools, resources and projects by and for libraries.
 - [awesome-spapi](https://github.com/vikingcodes/awesome-spapi) - Awesome Selling Partner API .
 - [awesome-mpsoc](https://github.com/Vitorian/awesome-mpsoc) - Public resources available for Xilinx  MPSOC+ and SDSOC hardware.
+- [Awesome-VideoLLM-Papers](https://github.com/yyyujintang/Awesome-VideoLLM-Papers) - This repository compiles a list of papers related to Video LLM.
 - [awesome-sorbet](https://github.com/andyw8/awesome-sorbet) - Resources and examples for Sorbet.
 - [awesome-knative](https://github.com/anksos/awesome-knative) - A curated list of Awesome Knative resources. .
 - [awesome-conservation-tech](https://github.com/anselmbradford/awesome-conservation-tech) - An awesome list of tech and orgs helping to understand and conserve our natural resources.